The Trap Door: Intro and outro

 The introduction scene of The Trap Door was a parody of many of Vincent Price's horror film introductions:

 The following lines of the theme song, thereupon commence:

 Outro

 Plot

-The world of The Trap Door is solely inhabited by monsters, and almost all action takes place in the monsters' castle, and especially the pantry or cellar where lives Berk, the central character.
+The world of The Trap Door is solely inhabited by monsters, and almost all action takes place in the monsters' castle, especially the pantry or cellar where Berk, the central character, lives.
 Beneath the castle are a series of dark and mysterious caverns inhabited by all manner of "horrible things", accessible by the eponymous trap door.

 The master of the castle, "The Thing Upstairs", resides in the attic of the castle and remains an unseen character throughout the entire show, shouting orders to Berk when hungry or annoyed.
 Berk has two companions, Boni and Drutt.
 In most episodes, Berk accidentally leaves the trap door open, admitting a more troublesome monster than himself; but some monsters open it from below.
-Though mostly hostile or mischievous, the monsters emergent from the trap door include the amiable and periodic Rogg, and occasionally others as harmless as he.
+Though mostly hostile or mischievous, the monsters that emerge from the trap door include the amiable Rogg, and occasionally others as harmless as he.